How to Keep Sheets on an Adjustable Bed

 Is it bad to sleep at an incline?

 Sleeping at an incline is good for you, as long as the incline is not too steep.
-A gradual incline encourages a healthy sleep posture, lessens acid reflux, and helps keep your airways clear.
+A gradual incline encourages a healthy sleep posture, and helps keep your airways clear.
 This position helps you get the deep sleep your body needs to heal.

 How do you put sheets on a split king adjustable bed?

 A split king mattress is two twin XL mattresses placed on the same bed frame.
-Therefore, you need two twin XL fitted sheets and one flat king sheet for this size bed.
-Raise one side of the split bed as high as it can go, then stretch the fitted sheet over the four corners of the bed.
+Therefore, you need two twin XL fitted sheets and oversized flat sheets for this size bed.
+Raise one side of the split bed as high as it can go, then stretch the fitted sheets over the four corners of the bed.
 Once that’s done, lower it and do the same to the other side of the bed.
 Make sure both sides are completely lowered, then finish making the bed just like you would a normal king bed.

 Is zero-gravity a good way to sleep?